 See Your Score: The NFX Marketplace Scorecard

 By James Currier (@JamesCurrier).
-James is a Managing Partner at NFX, an early and seed stage venture capital fund.
+James is a General Partner at NFX, an early and seed-stage venture capital fund.

 We’re often asked by Founders and other investors what we look for in marketplaces.

 It depends, of course.
 Marketplaces are really very different from each other.
 They’re a bit like snowflakes, if you will.

 We’ve founded and invested in 60+ marketplaces.
 We’ve started writing about some of the insights we’re gaining (e.g. 19 Tactics for Overcoming the Chicken or Egg Problem for Marketplaces and The Next 10 Years Will Be About Market Networks).

 But today we’re sharing the current internal methodology we use to invest or advise a marketplace: The NFX Marketplace Scorecard.
 This is the system we use to score marketplaces.
 The higher the score, the higher the potential of the marketplace.
 Not only does it help us make decisions about which marketplaces to invest in, but once we’ve invested, it helps us advise the teams while they are “flying the plane” – operating and growing fast.